John Charles Robertson (army officer): Battle for the Bakri Crossroads

 The Muar area, and both sides of the Muar River was defended by the 4/9th Jats Regiment and the 7/6th Rajputana Rifles of the 45th Indian Brigade, supported by 65th Battery of the Australian 2/15th Field Regiment under Major Julius.
-The brigade’s 5/18th Royal Garhwal Rifles was located just north of the Bakri crossroads, with one company at Simpang Jeram further down the road towards Muar.
+The brigade's 5/18th Royal Garhwal Rifles was located just north of the Bakri crossroads, with one company at Simpang Jeram further down the road towards Muar.

 During the afternoon of 15 January and overnight, the Japanese Imperial Guards 5th Regiment with the Gotanda Medium Tank Company overran the two companies of the 7/6th Rajputana Rifles further east on the northern bank of the river.
 The regiment crossed the river upstream and quickly moved towards Simpang Jeram, pushing the company of the 5/18th Royal Garhwal Rifles back towards the Bakri crossroads.
 Japanese troops from the 4th Regiment in small coastal craft travelled by sea down the coast, coming ashore at Parit Jawa and Batu Pahat in an encircling action designed to cut the road from Muar to Yong Peng.

 Bennett received reports that a small Japanese force with upwards of 200 men had broken through the defences at Muar.
 After receiving further reports of the incursion, he ordered Robertson's 2/29th Battalion along with a troop of carriers, and a combined anti-tank section under the command of Lieutenant Russell McCure, to the area north of the Bakri crossroads on Saturday 17 January 1942 and push the Japanese forces the next morning Sunday 18 January 1942.

-Various sources including the Battalion’s official history claim that John was ‘medically boarded’ around this time and about to be sent home to Australia.
-These sources allege that John 'pleaded with Bennett to be allowed to take his Battalion into action for the first time and that his request was granted on the understanding that he would be relieved at the end of 24 hours'.
+Various sources including the battalion's official history claim that Robertson was ‘medically boarded’ around this time and about to be sent home to Australia.
+These sources allege that Robertson 'pleaded with Bennett to be allowed to take his battalion into action for the first time and that his request was granted on the understanding that he would be relieved at the end of 24 hours'.
 There is no evidence to support these allegations.
 Neither his service file (accessible via the National Archives Records Search) nor his medical history file (accessed in early 2019) make any mention of the subject.

 The battalion – less its D Company and a platoon from A Company – arrived in the area and deployed in a rubber plantation on a straight stretch of road around the 101 mile post, replacing the Indian Garhwalis at that location.
 The 2/29th had deployed its B Echelon further south near Parit Sulong and now had as few as 500 to 600 men.

 The 5th Regiment of the Japanese Imperial Guards arrived on the same road north west of the 2/29th the same day, 17 January.
 Both sides tested each other's positions that night.
 The 2/29th's front C and B Companies came under attack as the Japanese launched frontal 'holding' attacks designed to draw fire, identify the opposing side and distract from outflanking activity.